TonySoloProjects/network_log_visualization/README.md

 The user can interact with the figure through drop down menus or sliders, or simply click on a node in the graphic to see send, receive, or send and receive errors between that node and others.

+Each node's color indicates the total number of errors for that node.
 The width of the line connecting the nodes is proportional to the number of errors between servers.

 The user can hover over nodes to display pop-up labeling with additional descriptive statistics about send/receive errors.

+Additional text information listing the top 25 servers for send/receive errors are also displayed.

 ## Getting Started